kaisenlinux/manpages-dev/category/TCP/socat.md

        socat -U TCP:target:9999,end-close TCP-L:8888,reuseaddr,fork

               merges  data  arriving  from different TCP streams on port 8888 to just one stream to target:9999.
-The end-close  option  prevents  the  child  processes forked  off  by  the  second address from terminating the shared connection to 9999 (close(2) just unlinks the inode which stays active as long as the parent process lives; shutdown(2) would actively terminate the connection).
+The end-close option prevents the child processes forked off by the second ad‐ dress from terminating the shared connection to 9999 (close(2) just unlinks the inode which stays active as long as the parent process lives; shutdown(2) would  actively  termi‐ nate the connection).

        socat - UDP4-DATAGRAM:192.168.1.0:123,sp=123,broadcast,range=192.168.1.0/24

               sends a broadcast to the network 192.168.1.0/24 and receives the replies of the timeservers there.
-Ignores NTP packets from hosts  outside  this  net‐ work.
+Ignores NTP packets from hosts outside this network.

        socat - SOCKET-DATAGRAM:2:2:17:x007bxc0a80100x0000000000000000,bind=x007bx00000000x0000000000000000,setsockopt-int=1:6:1,r‐
        ange=x0000xc0a80100x0000000000000000:x0000xffffff00x0000000000000000

               is semantically equivalent to the previous example, but all parameters are specified in generic form. the value 6 of setsockopt-int is the Linux value for SO_BROADCAST.

        socat - IP4-DATAGRAM:255.255.255.255:44,broadcast,range=10.0.0.0/8